ilya-maker/swipeeffect/README.md

 ## How to run this project
 1. Clone this repository.
-2. Open the project folder "TTsysGears" in your editor/IDE.
+2. Open the project folder "swipeeffect" in your editor/IDE.
 3. Run the command in your terminal `npm install` or `yarn install`
 4. Run the command in your terminal `npm start` or `yarn start`
 5. Open in your Browser http://localhost:3000